fairfieldhannah/portfolio/finalproject1.md

-# Accidental Drug Overdoses in Allegheny County
+# Accidental Drug Overdoses in the United States

 ## Outline
 With the increase in drug overdose deaths, the US Centers for Disease Control and Prevention's Injury Prevention & Control office states that the US is in an "overdose crisis."
 Because this is such a prominent issue in the United States today, I'm looking at accidental drug overdose statistics.
 I want to start by exploring where in the United States accidental drug overdoses are most commonly occuring.
 A quick glance at the data shows that there are some municipalities that have more accidental drug overdoses than other municipalities.
 Next, I want to look at potential reasons for why accidental drug overdoses are more common in those municipalities.
 I plan to expand off of the [Center for Disease Control and Prevention's State Unintentional Drug Overdose Reporting System (SUDOR)](https://www.cdc.gov/drugoverdose/fatal/dashboard/index.html) by focusing on one of the most prominent states with accidental drug overdoses.
 I'd like to then look at crime datasets, and census datasets.
 Finally, I want to explore what can be done to help those areas.